ReAllyssa/CodingTests/README.md

 # CodingTests
-A repository for any coding tests that companies as of me while job hunting
+A repository for any coding tests that companies ask of me while job hunting